mohammedbilalkhan/bni-member-webscraper/README.md

 python scrape_bni_members.py
 ```

 The script will launch a browser, navigate to the BNI website, and start scraping member details for each specified region.
-The information will be saved in a CSV file named `bni_member_details.csv`.
+The information will be saved in a CSV file named '{logpath}/{region}/{chaptername}_MemberDetails.csv'.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to add new features, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments